-The Carl A. Elliott, Sr. Outstanding Student Award is an annual recognition of the Most Outstanding Student from among the Fayette, Hamilton, Jasper, and Sumiton campuses.
+The Carl A. Elliott, Sr. Outstanding Student Award is an annual recognition at spring commencement of the Most Outstanding Student from the among the graduates of Fayette, Hamilton, Jasper, and Sumiton campuses.
 This award is presented in recognition of outstanding academic achievement, service to the community, and concern for the welfare of others.